The Significance of the Visceral Games Studio Closure part 2

 The Legacy of Visceral Games

 While the closure of Visceral Games has sparked this discussion and my desire to examine the event, the truth is, I'm not the biggest fan of Visceral's work.
 I thought the first two Dead Space games were cool, but I never played them to completion.
 I played their action game Dante's Inferno when it first came out and felt pretty indifferent about it—the archived review of it is on DagonDogs.com as well.
 And that's about all I can immediately recall them doing on their own as a studio.
 I know that at some point, it seemed like Visceral was already gearing up for the chopping block when they started helping out on other EA projects.
-I believe the studio was called in to help finish with the production of a Battlefield game at some point, which is not a good sign when you work for EA and you used to do your own projects.
+I believe the studio was called in to help finish the production of a Battlefield game at some point, which is not a good sign when you work for EA and you used to do your own projects.
 Rare as it might be, Kotaku actually did some reporting on the downfall of Visceral's final game and how it wasn't much of a surprise to anyone there, either.

 A lot of people point to Dead Space 3 being a big turning point.
-Dead Space 1 was a simple survival-horror, third-person shooter that took inspirations from Event Horizon, Hellraiser, Alien, and John Carpenter-style body-horror.
+Dead Space 1 was a simple survival-horror, third-person shooter that took inspiration from Event Horizon, Hellraiser, Alien, and John Carpenter-style body horror.
 All these things I liked and, while I found Dead Space to be a little tedious at times, I thought it did a commendable job popularizing horror games again after the genre had started to deflate for a brief time before Amnesia blew it up.
-Dead Space 2 continued the horror, but threw in a lot more action, mimicking how Aliens built an exciting sequel off the original Alien.
+Dead Space 2 continued the horror, but threw in a lot more action, mimicking how Aliens built an exciting sequel to the original Alien.
 I distinctly recall Dead Space 2 having one of the best openings to a horror game and seemed worthy of the praise it was getting that year.
 Dead Space 3, however, was quite reviled by Dead Space fans and considered mostly forgettable.

 deadspace3.jpg

 What happened to the franchise that made the studio?
 A lot of passive fans and people who don't get easily upset about the things that happen in the games industry say that Dead Space 3 was just not interesting or scary.
 It became too action-oriented.
 There was also a cooperative mode that many thought was tacked on.
-This was during the period in which particular executives at EA said that they weren't going to release any games that didn't have multiplayer in it, because multiplayer was something that kept bringing people back to a game.
-Normally, it's the quality of the game will do that, but in their minds, it made perfect sense to add co-operative modes to games like Dead Space and Mass Effect—two franchises that had originally been solo experiences.
+This was during the period in which particular executives at EA said that they weren't going to release any games that didn't have multiplayer because multiplayer was something that kept bringing people back to a game.
+Normally, it's the quality of the game that will do that, but in their minds, it made perfect sense to add cooperative modes to games like Dead Space and Mass Effect—two franchises that had originally been solo experiences.
 Mass Effect was a little more acceptable, since you always had team members in a party, but Dead Space was a horror game, where the loneliness adds to the tension.
-As a result, Dead Space 3 lost a lot of the charm that made the first two game interesting.
+As a result, Dead Space 3 lost a lot of the charm that made the first two games interesting.
 A major argument on the internet, however, suggests the reason Dead Space 3 was terrible was because of its micro-transactions, which we'll get into in the next post.

 Regardless of the reason, Dead Space 3 was a lot like Mass Effect 3 in how it was received by the general public.
-After that, I only heard that Visceral was helping out on other projects, until big news came out of EA shortly after Disney bought Star Wars.
+After that, I only heard that Visceral was helping out on other projects until big news came out of EA shortly after Disney bought Star Wars.
 EA had secured itself as the sole publisher of Star Wars branded games and had several projects in the works with varying styles of gameplay.
 There was Star Wars Battlefront, more content for The Old Republic MMO that was still going, and a new single-player, story-focused, action-adventure game that Visceral Games was developing.
 So, determined to make a brand new Star Wars experience with an in-depth story, EA had hired Amy Hennig, one of the most notable game directors of the industry who is responsible for some of the best stories in games—whom I mentioned in my story in video games posts—to lead the project.
-She likely was a big price-tag to add to the project, but even I was curious to see what would come out with her at the helm and Visceral making a game that was in their wheelhouse.
+She likely was a big price tag to add to the project, but even I was curious to see what would come out with her at the helm and Visceral making a game that was in their wheelhouse.

 dantes-inferno-1024x536.jpg